vaadin/npm-addon-template/README.md

 # Paper Slider

-Vaadin 14 Java integration of @material/mwc-slider
+Vaadin Java integration of `@axa-ch/input-text`.

 When creating a starter project from vaadin.com/start, a "npm module name" should be specified to create a Java component for it.
-If "npm module name" is left empty, a Java component is created for Lit mwc-slider component.
+If "npm module name" is left empty, a Java component is created for Lit based `axa-input-text` component.

 ## Development instructions